r-spatial/stars/PROPOSAL.md

 for temporal, and [sp](https://CRAN.R-project.org/package=sp) for spatial reference.

-The [R Consortium ISC Distributed Computing Working Group](https://wiki.r-consortium.org/view/Distributed_Computing_Working_Group) has started to develop an API for distributed computing; an initial version is available in package
+With support from the R Consortium, the [Distributed Computing Working Group](https://wiki.r-consortium.org/view/Distributed_Computing_Working_Group) has started to develop an API for distributed computing; an initial version is available in package